h-nam-edu/skipera-gemini/README.md

 5. Save and close the file.

 ## 🛠 Usage
+### Make sure that you have already enrolled in the course, otherwise the script won't work.

 To run the script, you need the **course slug**.
 This is the part of the Coursera URL immediately following `/learn/`.